 - creditor claims to participate in voting and/or entitlement to dividend payment.

-4.24 Registered trustees should anticipate and (wherever possible) decline appointments likely to impair their ability to perform duties and exercise powers to resolve potential disputes or claims without actual or perceived conflicts of interest,
+4.25 Registered trustees should anticipate and (wherever possible) decline appointments likely to impair their ability to perform duties and exercise powers to resolve potential disputes or claims without actual or perceived conflicts of interest.

-4.25 The IG expects registered trustees to exercise special caution to minimise such risks before they arise to avoid potentially costly and time consuming action after the fact (eg applying to court for directions, voluntary resignation or involuntary removal by creditors, court reviews into conduct and/or IG disciplinary proceedings),
+4.26 The Inspector-General expects registered trustees to exercise special caution to minimise such risks before they arise to avoid potentially costly and time consuming action after the fact (e.g. applying to court for directions, voluntary resignation or involuntary removal by creditors, court reviews into conduct and/or Inspector-General disciplinary proceedings).

 - order of the court that they cease to be trustee of an estate under paragraph 90-15(3)(b) of the Schedule